kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 - Much larger scope change
 - Scheduler operates on reported capacity, not real-time availability
 - Does not solve the admission-time verification problem

+### Alternative 3: Standalone NUMA-aware hugepages admission handler

+Instead of extending the Memory Manager, add a separate kubelet admission handler that verifies OS-reported hugepage availability for all pods regardless of QoS class.

+**Pros:**
+- Covers all QoS classes (Guaranteed, Burstable, BestEffort), not just Guaranteed
+- Cleaner separation of concerns: verification is decoupled from allocation/tracking
+- Same failure model (kubelet admission error) without coupling to Memory Manager
+- Could obtain NUMA affinity from existing topology hints without strong coupling

+**Cons:**
+- Needs to independently resolve NUMA topology and candidate node selection, which the Memory Manager already computes during `Allocate()`
+- Additional admission handler adds coordination overhead with existing handlers
+- For Guaranteed pods, the Memory Manager's allocation algorithm already selects candidate NUMA nodes -- a standalone handler would duplicate or need to replicate this selection logic to know which NUMA nodes to check
+- Larger implementation scope for alpha

+**Decision**: Extend the Memory Manager for alpha since it already has the NUMA topology context and candidate node selection computed at the point where verification is needed.
+A standalone admission handler could be explored in future iterations to extend coverage to non-Guaranteed pods.